Transport case study, Celsius®, ComFlor®, Colorcoat HPS200 Ultra®

 Working in and around an operational airfield poses many challenges, but thanks to the close working and meticulous digital planning the project’s design, construction methods and logistics were all thought through before construction began.
 This digital engineering approach meant the team were able to work together efficiently, keeping passenger and staff disruptions to a minimum.

-Tata Steel’s structural and pre-finished steel products are playing a leading role in helping transform Manchester Airport.
+Building Systems UK (A Tata Steel Enterprise)’s structural and pre-finished steel products are playing a leading role in helping transform Manchester Airport.
 As each phase opens, and the next phase gets under way we have already seen a great mix of our products incorporated into many of the structures.
 So far over 40,000m2 of ComFlor®, 500 tonnes of Celsius® 355 and 7,500m2 of Colorcoat HPS200 Ultra® have gone into the delivery of Pier One, Pier Two, the Terminal Two extension, a new baggage hall and one of the multi-storey car parks.

 Working with William Hare and Richard Lees Decking, ComFlor® 51+, ComFlor® 60 and ComFlor® 210 profiles have provided the composite flooring solutions for Pier One, Pier Two and Terminal Two extension work.
 Pier One is a giant 216m-long pier with 11 gates and a connecting 250m-long link back to the new terminal extension.